iosdecal/ios-decal-hw3-part1/README.md

 We will be giving you an already implemented staff solution to base your Part 3 off of so any optional additions/features would be more suited to that part of the project but feel free to experiment during this stage.

 ## Grading and Submission ##
-There is no autograder for this project, so you will need to either create a private repository for your files and submit to  using Github submission (recommended) or submit as a zip file to Gradescope
+There is no autograder for this project, so you will need to either create a private repository for your files and submit to using Github submission (recommended) or submit as a zip file to Gradescope.